 Our solid brass engraved dog tag with owner's address and contact number on the back.

 However, in addition to what is required by law in the UK, we also recommend including a contact phone number or even two and this is also recommended by the RSPCA.
-Our dog ID tags are made of solid brass or solid stainless steel and have space for three lines of information on each side, so there is plenty of space to include what is required by law and an additional phone number or two.
-Because our dog ID tags are deep engraved this means that your dog’s details will be clear to read, which is important.
+Our dog ID tags are made of solid brass or solid stainless steel and have space for four lines of information on each side, so there is plenty of space to include what is required by law and an additional phone number or two.
+Because our dog ID tags are engraved this means that your dog’s details will be clear to read, which is important.
 We recommend including at least one mobile number and either another mobile number or a landline if you choose to include two phone numbers.

 Other Details To Consider Including

 It’s also a requirement in the UK for all puppies over eight weeks to be microchipped, so it’s also important to keep your contact details updated on the microchip too, as this can help if their ID tag is missing or has been taken off.
-You may choose to include 'I'm Microchipped' or just 'Microchipped' on your dog's ID tag.
+You may choose to include 'I'm Microchipped' or just 'Microchipped' or 'Chipped', if you are short of space, on your dog's ID tag.
 If they get lost and are still wearing their ID tag, including this is unlikely to help reunite you, as the phone number on the tag will be easier and quicker to use, but it might be good to include in case the phone number on the tag is out of date or isn't working for some reason.
 It could also discourage would be dog thieves if they see your dog is microchipped.
 The Blue Cross also recommend some other steps to help keep your dog safe, such as not leaving your dog tied up outside a shop or alone in a public place, making sure you don’t leave your dog alone in the car (we’ve written here about not doing this for other reasons too!) and also making sure your home and garden is secure.